How to be prepared for a possible “second wave” of Corona outbreakes? This checklist for investors suggests monitoring 10 factors.

 Current topic: Our series on “Life after Corona”

-In this series, discover interesting perspectives that personalities from a wide range of disciplines share with us concerning our post-Corona life.
+What moves the world, impacts the markets.
+Discover interesting perspectives that personalities from a wide range of disciplines share with us concerning our post-Corona life.
 Our investment experts round out the picture with market assessments and macroeconomic analyses.

 Who are we?
 How do we live today?
 And how will the Coronavirus change our lives?
 How the future will unfold is preoccupying society more than ever, with engineers, doctors, politicians – each one of us, in fact – seeking answers.
 This essay on “dancing demons” is one of many contributions that shed light on the theme “Life after Corona” from a new, inspiring perspective.
 We are publishing them here as part of our series “Impact”.